jtlicardo/bpmn-assistant/README.md

 * The application currently only supports a subset of BPMN elements.
 * The quality of the output depends on the underlying AI models and may not always be perfect.
+* The AI assistant does not "see" manual edits made to the diagram.
+It always responds based on its last generated version.
+Keep this in mind when interacting with the assistant after making manual changes.

+## Future improvements

+* Expanded BPMN element support
+* Implementing LLM awareness of manual edits to the diagram
+* Drag and drop functionality for existing BPMN files

 ## Contact